 - After your Flash, you'll want to use your enmity generating combo on the primary target in the enemy group.
 That would be Fast Blade/Savage Blade for GLDs and Heavy Swing/Skull Sunder for MRDs.

 - My favored rotation for low-level tanking as a GLD is Shield Lob on the primary target, Flash the group of enemies, Fast Blade/Savage Blade, Flash again, and then keep using your enmity combo.
-While you don't have Flash innately as a MRD (a good reason to cross class GLD to 8 at least), your MP pool isn't the biggest anyway.
+While you don't have Flash innately as an MRD (a good reason to cross-class GLD to 8 at least), your MP pool isn't the biggest anyway.
 Overpower serves MRDs well.
 Just make sure not to spam it as it costs a lot of TP.